darknet-shop-links/darknet-shop-links/README.md

-Update: url is now working and available
+Update:  04 August 2025 Link is now working and available